willaguiar/ASC_and_heat_transport/README.md

 We need:
 * Contour data for 3 different isobaths: 650m, 1000m and 1500m. _Done.
-We chose to use the 1000m isobath_
+We chose to use the 1000m isobath only_
 * Daily ASC speed on 1000m isobath in IAF experiment, in $\sigma_0$ coordinate, resampled monthly. _1000m now computed._
-* Daily ASC speed on 1000m isobath in RYF experiment re-run, in $\sigma_0$ coordinates. _Waiting for the rerun_
-* Daily cross slope heat transport on 1000m isobath in IAF experiment, in $\sigma_0$ coordinate, subset to monthly data _done_
+* Daily cross slope heat transport on 1000m isobath in IAF experiment, in $\sigma_0$ coordinate, subset to monthly data _Done_
-* Daily cross slope heat transport on 1000m isobath in RYF re-run experiment, in $\sigma_0$ coordinate _Waiting for the rerun_

 All data used is binned into 10 degrees longitude bins, which smoothes out the high spatial variability of the CSHT